Skip to main content

 Overview

 MCP (Model Context Protocol) is the open standard for how coding agents and LLM clients connect to external tools and data.
 The @verlon-ai/mcp server exposes your Verlon gates, logs, recommendations, and experiments as MCP tools so any compatible host (Claude Desktop, Claude Code, Cursor, Cline, Windsurf, etc.) can inspect and reason about your AI infrastructure natively — without you copy-pasting curl commands into a chat.
+The server is open source (MIT) at github.com/verlon-ai/mcp, and every npm release carries a provenance attestation tying the published package to that repo.
 The server is read-only by default.
-The current version ships with list_gates; more read tools (get_gate, list_logs, get_recommendations, list_experiments) and write tools (create_gate, update_gate, etc., behind an explicit --enable-writes opt-in) follow in subsequent releases.
+The current 0.3.x releases ship five read tools — list_gates, get_gate, list_logs, get_recommendations, list_experiments.
+Write tools (create_gate, update_gate, etc., behind an explicit --enable-writes opt-in) follow in a future release.

 Use Cases